 Are you wondering about purchase price reductions in real estate?
 Perhaps you’ve heard that they are the kiss of death to any sale, or maybe your home is sitting stagnant on the market, and you are wondering if a reduction is a right strategy for you.

-Whatever your questions, we’re here to guide you through understanding exactly how purchase price reductions work, when to consider them, and their ramifications for the sale of your home and your bottom line.
+Whatever your questions, we’re here to guide you through understanding exactly how purchase price reductions work, when to consider them, and their ramifications for the sale of your home and

 What is a Purchase Price Reduction?